aws-samples/configuring-qbusiness-with-idc-tti/webapp/README.md

     * _**Microsoft Entra:**_ [Configuring sample web application with Microsoft Entra](../docs/tutorials/entra/config-webapp-using-entra.md)

 ## Registering sample web application with OIDC compliant identity provider
-Use the callback and logout URLs below, while registering the sample application with OIDC identity provider (Okta, Microsoft Entra, Amazon Cognito).
-When run from your workstation, by default, the sample web application will use `localhost` for domain name and `8080` for port.
+Use these callback and logout URLs when registering the sample application with an OIDC compliant identity provider (Okta, Microsoft Entra, or Amazon Cognito).
+When running from your workstation, the sample web application defaults to using `localhost` as the domain name and `8080` as the port.
 * **Callback URL:** `http://<domain_name>:<port>/authorization-code/callback`
 * **Logout URL (Optional):** `http://<domain_name>:<port>/logout`

 ### Trusted Token Issuer URI, Audience ID, Client ID and Client Secret
-When you register your web application with OIDC identity provider, the identity provider generates a `Client ID`, `Client Secret` and `Audience ID`.
-You will need these to identity your application with the identity provider when making requests to obtain ID tokens.
-For most identity providers, by default, will use `Client ID` for `Audience ID`, if not explicitly stated.
+When registering your web application with an OIDC compliant identity provider, the provider generates a `Client ID`, `Client Secret` and `Audience ID`.
+You need these to identify your application to the provider when requesting ID tokens.
+For most identity providers, the `Client ID` is used as the `Audience ID` by default unless specified otherwise.

-Identity providers host an authorization server and makes available a `Token Issuer URI` for applications to invoke to authorize users and obtain ID tokens.
-The default `token issuer URI` for some of the common identity providers and how to find them are listed below:
+Identity providers host an authorization server and offer a `Token Issuer URI` for applications to authorize users and obtain ID tokens.
+Below are the default `Token Issuer URI` for some common identity providers and instructions on how to find them.

 #### Trusted token issuer URI by identity provider
 * _**Okta:**_ `https://<okta_domain>/oauth2/default`